kubevela/kubevela/docs/en/platform-engineers/terraform.md

 title: Terraform
 ---

-In addition to provisioning and consuming cloud resources by [Crossplane](./cloud-services.md), we can also use Terraform, which is one of four ComponentDefinition schematic types `cue`, `kube`, `helm` and `terraform`.
+In addition to provisioning and consuming cloud resources by [Crossplane](./cloud-services), we can also use Terraform, which is one of four ComponentDefinition schematic types `cue`, `kube`, `helm` and `terraform`.

 To enable end users to be able to create application by Terraform, please follow these steps.

-## Install Terraform Controller chart
+## Install Terraform Controller

-Download the latest chart, like `terraform-controller-chart-0.1.4.tgz`, from the latest [releases](https://github.com/oam-dev/terraform-controller/releases) and install it.
+Download the latest chart, like `terraform-controller-chart-0.1.4.tgz`, from the latest [releases list](https://github.com/oam-dev/terraform-controller/releases) and install it.

 ```shell
 $ helm install terraform-controller terraform-controller-0.1.2.tgz